Fersaar/adjustable_high_voltage_source/README.md

 | single half bridge|stacked half bridges |

-The quiescent current is about 3 mA at 1000V and 20 kHz.
-The minimum voltage resolution depends on the PWM resolution and is e.g. with a 12 bit signal about 0.244 V.
+The quiescent current at 1000V and 20kHz is approximately 3 mA.
+The minimum voltage resolution is determined by the PWM resolution; for instance, with a 12-bit signal, the resolution is about 0.244V.

 The voltage can be controlled linearly as desired:
 ![Voltage_over_PWM](Images/voltage_pwm.png)

 ### BOM